shogunprotocol/cards/README.md

 ## Project Overview

-ShogunCard is part of a larger ecosystem of decentralized finance (DeFi) tools and services.
-The project consists of several interconnected repositories:
+ShogunCard is part of a larger ecosystem focused on decentralized finance (DeFi) card management and on-chain liquidity.
+The main components are:

 ### Core Components